• Skip to main content

 • Use a small cookie scoop to uniformly scoop the mixture from the bowl.
 This will help you to create consistently sized balls.

 • The consistency of the crushed cookies can vary.
-You can work with a chunkier mixture and cookie crumbs will work, too!
+Both a chunky mixture and fine crumbs will work!

 • Sprinkle additional crushed Oreos over the tops of the truffles after placing on parchment.